gsuresh86/pbel-sports-club/README.md

 ## Contributing

-This is a community project for PBEL City.
+This is a community project for pbel play.
 Feel free to contribute!

 ## License